MEALS ON WHEELS, ITALIAN STYLE

 Pasquale Martinelli is the ultimate personal chef, who will come to your home and make you a meal you’ll never forget

 Personal chefs are a concept that most people would not think of as a viable consideration.
 They are the province of the extremely wealthy.
-The rest of us cook our own meals or go out (when we could/can).
-But since the pandemic started, Pasquale Martinelli, an extraordinary Italian chef from Puglia, Italy, now based in New York, has started a home personalized experience, Alloro Private Dining for people who may not feel comfortable going out to restaurants.
-Or just want to have their minds blown in their own kitchen.
+The rest of us cook our own meals or go out (when we can).
+But since the start of the pandemic, Pasquale Martinelli, a truly extraordinary chef from Mola di Bari Puglia, Italy, now based in New York, has been offering personalized, home dining, Alloro Private Dining for people who originally didn’t feel comfortable going out to restaurants, and now just want to have their minds blown in their own kitchen.

-Being from Puglia in Italy, he is very familiar with family dinners and he tries to recreate that for every client.
+Being from Puglia, he is very familiar with family dinners and he tries to recreate that for every client.
 “I feel like I am the Italian Grandmother sometimes.”
 He takes a lot of pride in curating the best ingredients; and spending the time and money to get the best available product for his customers.
 “In life, most of the important moments happen at the dinner table.
 Whether it’s the birth of a child, an anniversary, a birthday, etc., there are many essential moments that everyone experiences at a dining room in their home.”
+(I think he means celebrating the birth of a child rather than children being delivered on the dining room table, although that used to be more prevalent an occurrence.)

-There is no set menu, but that is a positive, because he wants every guest to decide the best meal for them [Edit] For starters, each guest will begin with their individual appetizer such as roasted cauliflower tips sauteed with raisins, carmalized onions, pine nut breadcrumbs and finished off with Puglia’s high end imported Extra Virgin olive oil.
-Many of the second courses are pasta, which is handmade on premise using only organic imported semola produced in his hometown in flour mills.
-An example would be Orecchiette “alla San Giovanni” an old Pugliese traditional tomato based sauce that is originally prepared the day of Saint John in Puglia, June 24, to celebrate the arrival of the new tomato season.
+There is no set menu, but that is a positive, because he wants every guest to decide the best meal for them.
+For starters, each guest begins with their individual appetizer such as roasted cauliflower tips sauteed with raisins, carmalized onions, pine nut breadcrumbs and finished off with Puglia’s high-end Extra Virgin olive oil.
+Many of the second courses are pasta, handmade on premise using only organic imported semola produced in his hometown in flour mills.
+For example, Orecchiette “alla San Giovanni” an old Pugliese traditional tomato based sauce that is originally prepared the day of Saint John in Puglia, June 24, to celebrate the arrival of the new tomato season.
 Variations of this dish can include anchovies and/or wild capers or tomatoes on the vine which are preserved in the summer for winter by hanging then in cellars at home.
-The main course is a Colorado rack of lamb drizzled with a variety of high-end Pugliese Extra virgin olive oil, coarse sea salt and fresh herbs that are broken at the table by hand.
+The main course could be a Colorado rack of lamb drizzled with a variety of Pugliese Extra virgin olive oil, coarse sea salt and fresh herbs that are broken at the table by hand.
 This is topped off with traditional Pugliese dessert called Tette delle Monache, which is a soft sweet bread stuffed with cream and topped with icing sugar.

 Pasquale offers three different packages, but they all begin with a cocktail hour, during which finger food is passed around to the guests by the accompanying captain, including his signature, piping hot, mini deep-fried veal meatballs and cucumber rings topped off with tuna tartare, mango, and osetra caviar or shaved Italy-imported truffles.